The Children Who Learned to Hold Everything: Parentification in Asian and Migrant Families

 When people begin to recognise the weight of parentification, especially those from Asian or migrant backgrounds, there’s often a quiet fear underneath.

-These fears come from growing up in a world where culture is not just identity.
-It is belonging, safety, and continuity.
-Culture is the thread that ties us to our ancestors, our languages, our foods, our rituals, our stories.
-It is the way love was expressed, even when it was heavy.
+Culture is not just identity.
+It is belonging, safety, continuity.
+It ties us to our ancestors, our languages, our rituals.
+It is how love was expressed, even when it was heavy.

 A More Culturally Congruent Path Forward